hemeac/kiwiTechTree/README.md

 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
 Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.
 If Engine Ignitor is installed, adds custom configs. **Has Built-in Kerbalism Support.**

 ## Engine Ignitor Reignited 1.3.6.2
-If installed, several mods have custom ignitor configs, see individual mods for details.
+If installed, several mods have custom ignitor configs, see individual mods for details. **If Kerbalism with FeatureReliability is installed: Engine Ignitor removes the ignitions and start failure for engines with an explicit configuration in Engine Ignitor.
+For non-configured engines, will use the formula from Kerbalism.
+Burn Duration remains for engines both with and without an Engine Ignitor config.
+These behaviors are configurable within the KiwiConfig.cfg.**

 ## Extraplanetary Launchpads 6.8.2
 Shuffled the tech nodes and some cost balancing as some parts were missing entry costs.
 I am not very familiar with the mod, so locations were set without much balancing and yet unsure how much I will use this mod.
 No upgrades were applied to containers.